• Skip to primary navigation

 Notes:

-• Storage: Keep the seasoning in a sealed container in a cool, dark place to maintain its freshness.
+• Keep the seasoning in a tightly sealed jar in a cool, dark cabinet for up to 6 months.

 Nutrition Information